johnwcowan/r7rs-work/FuturesCowan.md

 the result of *proc* to be stored inside the future object along with an indication of normal termination, abandon any communication resources the future has acquired, and terminate.
-It is an error if *proc* returns other than one value.
+It is an error if *proc* returns more or less than one value.
-The dynamic-wind stack of the invocation of *proc* is initially empty.

 The new future inherits its dynamic environment from the currently running future, or from the main program if there is no currently